AzerPUG/UnLockables/README.md

 # Description and Features
 ***Description and Features Here***

+# Optional Core
+All AzerPUG AddOns are stand-alone and as lightweight as possible.
+However, some very resource intensive things with AddOns are really nice to have.
+In order to provide these extra things, like optimization or combining the AddOns into one bigger one, we have an optinal, combined AddOn.
+Anyone who uses several of our AddOns, is strongly suggested to use the [AzerPUG's Core](https://www.curseforge.com/wow/addons/azerpugs-core) as well.
+This Core AddOn will do several things that are considered an imporvement by most people:
+- Speed up loading times
+- Register events more efficiently.
+- Deal with all the event handling for all AzerPUG AddOns.
+- Deal with all the version control for all AzerPUG AddOns.

 # Bugs, Errors, Glitches and Requests.
 If you find any of the above, please do not hesitate to create a GitHub Issue here: https://github.com/AzerPUG/UnLockables/issues
 Or you can join our Discord and let us know in the AzerTech channel: http://www.azerpug.com/discord